macaw-cad/sxa-umbrella/readme.md

 <div align="center">
 <h1>SXA Umbrella</h1>
 <p>
-SXA Umbrella provides the project structure and tooling to optimize the front-end team development workflow in any Sitecore SXA project.
+SXA Umbrella provides the project structure and tools to optimize the front-end team development workflow in any Sitecore SXA project.
 </p>
 </div>